kamshory/ESP32DrumPad/README.md

 ### WIFI Access Point

-WIFI access poin is used to connect to ESP32 before it connected to other WIFI.
+WIFI access point is used to connect to ESP32 before it connected to other WIFI.
+User can also configure MIDI controller via this access point by accessing MIDI controller IP address.

 ### WIFI Client

 ESP32 can connect to other WIFI so it can send MIDI signal over internet.
+User can also configure MIDI controller by accessing MIDI controller IP address.

 ### Built-In Web Server